-And even as she faced ultimate upheaval and absolute uncertainty, what an inspiring and authentic declaration of her depth of faith.
+And even as she faced ultimate upheaval and absolute uncertainty, what an inspiring and authentic declaration of her depth of faith, that more than 30 years later, so powerful, it still speaks to me.

 There was little or nothing left in life for her to hold onto, except for her personal relationship and walk with God.